-Section name Meaning and default value For- a version of the execution plan template syntax format.
+Sec- tion name Meaning and default value For- matV sion a version of the execution plan template syntax format.
 Default is 1.0.0.
-Optional matV sion a human readable name for the avecution plan to be used for logging.
-Ontional a human-readable name for the execution plan to be used for logging.
+Optional Name a human-readable name for the execution plan to be used for logging.
 Optional Ver- a version of the execution plan itself, is used for logging and tracing.
 Each time the content of sion the template content changes (main script, attached scripts, properties, etc.), the version value should be incremented.
 This is in contrast with FormatVersion, which is used to distinguish the execution plan format.
-The default value is 0.0.0.
+The default value is 0.0.0 .
 Optional Body string that represents the Python statement and is executed by the murano-agent.
 Scripts defined in the Scripts section are invoked from here.
 Required Pa- a dictionary of the String->JsonObject type that maps parameter names to their values. ram- Optional. e- ters Scrip a dictionary that maps script names to their script definitions.
 Required